BerlynseaTyler/agentic-logistics-incident-response/README.md

 - The agent can be instructed to store the Sys_ID of created records for use in later tools.

 ### Delivery Delay Financial Analyzer
+> Analyzes the financial impact of delivery disruptions and creates incident tracking.
+>
 #### Prompt Guidance
 ##### AI Agent Role
 ````